ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 {{RFC4443}} states that the Identifier, Sequence Number and Data fields of the Echo Reply message shall contain the same values as the invoking Echo Request message.
 Therefore, a rule shall be used similar to that used for compressing the Echo Request message.

 TODO: how about a shared rule for Echo Request and Echo Reply with an LSB(1) CDA on the Type field?
+Or exploiting the Up/Down direction field in the rule?

 ## Device is ping'ed